deeplearning4j/deeplearning4j/tensorflow.md

 # Tensorflow & Deeplearning4j

 Tensorflow and Deeplearning4j are complementary.
-Complimentary as in snacks on an airplane, and complementary as in they work together.
+Actually, they're complimentary as in snacks on an airplane, and complementary as in they work together.
 Deeplearning4j has a model impport function.
 While our model import is chiefly focused on Tensorflow models created with Keras, later in 2017 it will apply directly to Tensorflow models.
+So Tensorflow users who need to run their models on a JVM stack have an easy way to do it.
+Deeplearning4j also makes it easy to perform more complex inference-related tasks; e.g. vectorize a lexicon, store the word vectors in an index, and run K-nearest neighbors on it.

 ### <a name="tensorflow">TensorFlow</a>